4.6.7.60 Determining severe financial hardship - readily available funds

 - Example: Foreign exchange regulations or civil disturbances MAY make a person's funds, accounts or investments inaccessible.

-- accounts or investments with liquidated companies or institutions that have frozen access to funds, OR
+- accounts or investments with liquidated companies or institutions that have frozen access to funds

 - investments in unlisted property trusts.